What Is Burial Insurance?

 Questions to Ask Before Buying Burial Life Insurance

-Before buying burial insurance, be sure to ask these questions:
+Before buying funeral insurance, be sure to ask these questions:

 - Will the premiums ever increase?